…a dual-narrative, multi-generational saga.

 Brooklyn, NY 1963

-The Gravetti funeral business is at a crossroads of survival and demise during a year mired in racism and the Kennedy assassination.
+The Gravetti and Sons Funeral Home is at a crossroads of survival and demise during a year mired in racism and the Kennedy assassination.

 Buono Gravetti (at 42 y/o)

 A beaten, guilt-ridden man closer to the end than any beginning.
-Luca’s dementia is worsening, and his funeral home is on the brink of extinction.
-In and out of reality, he spends more and more time in the attic where old photos of his past consume his thoughts in comfort and woe.
+Luca’s dementia worsens, and his funeral home is on the brink of extinction.
+In and out of reality, he spends more and more time in the attic where old photos of his past consume his thoughts with whatever comfort he can find.
 When an infamous event triggers one last memory in him, he sets off on a journey of redemption, attempting to fulfill a promise made and long abandoned.